-For 50 years, we were the only school in Cincinnati accredited by the American Montessori Society and have been leaders in Montessori methodology and philosophy.
+For over 50 years, we were the only school in Cincinnati accredited by the American Montessori Society and have been leaders in Montessori methodology and philosophy.
 In addition to our AMS accreditation, we are also accredited by ISACS.

 What is The New School Montessori’s age/grade range?

 Ages three through 6th grade

 What is The New School Montessori’s educational philosophy?

 The New School Montessori is an independent Montessori educational center.
 Our mission is to foster the development of the whole child by providing an intellectually rich and challenging curriculum in a safe, caring and joyous environment.
 All our activities are carried out in an atmosphere of respect for the child and respect for one another.
 We strive to promote academic excellence, individuality, interdependence, imagination, creativity, inner discipline and self-esteem.
 We welcome and honor cultural, ethnic, religious and economic diversity, and we are committed to teaching peace, conflict resolution and global awareness.
 Parental involvement is important in all aspects of the school’s operation in order to cultivate a genuine sense of extended family and community.

 What is your enrollment policy?
 Are there any key dates parents should be aware of?

 With waiting lists, it’s a good idea for parents to schedule their required parent tour the year before potential enrollment.
 We begin enrolling for the next school year in February.

 What are the standard school day hours?
 Does your school offer flexible day/hour options?
 Is before/after school care available?